-Aspirin still first-line therapy for unstable angina/NSTEMIJuly 17th, 2012 in Cardiology /
+Aspirin still first-line therapy for unstable angina/NSTEMIJuly 17, 2012 in Medicine & Health / Cardiology

 (HealthDay) -- Aspirin is still the first line of therapy for patients with unstable angina or non-ST-elevation myocardial infarction (NSTEMI), and ticagrelor can be used in place of clopidogrel or prasugrel instead of aspirin or as a second antiplatelet agent, according to a report from the American College of Cardiology Foundation (ACCF)/American Heart Association (AHA) published online July 16 in Circulation.